MaksymStarodubtsev1/MaksymStarodubtsev1/README.md

 - 👋 Hi, I’m @Maksym Starodubtsev
-- 👀 I’m interested in React
+- 👀 I’m interested in React, Node
-- 🌱 I’m currently learning react-native
+- 🌱 I’m currently learning react-native, vue, express

 <!---
 MaksymStarodubtsev1/MaksymStarodubtsev1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.